antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

   dirac-pilot-version -S v8r2p42

+NOTE: YOU HAVE TO KEEP TWO PILOT VERSION.
+AFTER YOU EXECUTED THIS COMMAND PLEASE MODIFY THE CS! for example:/Operation/LHCb-Production/Pilot/Version to v8r2p42, v8r241

 for checking and updating the pilot version.
 Note that you'll need a proxy that can write in the CS (i.e. lhcb-admin).
 This script will make sure that the pilot version is update BOTH in the CS and in the json file used by pilots started in the vacuum.

 Basic instruction how to merging the devel branch into master (NOT for PATCH release)